 As part of its goal to convene women at the highest levels of leadership, the Council increased its activities in 1998 to include women cabinet ministers.
-The Honorable Margot Wallström, United Nations Special Representative to the Secretary General on Sexual Violence and Conflict, is the Chair of the Ministerial Initiative.
+The Honorable Margot Wallström, Minister for Foreign Affairs of Sweden, is the Chair of the Ministerial Initiative.
 The Founding Chair is the Honorable Madeleine Albright.
-The Ministerial Initiative seeks to promote ministerial-level exchange on global issues, to positions, and to increase their visibility both national and internationally.
+The Ministerial Initiative seeks to promote ministerial-level exchange on global issues and to increase their visibility both nationally and internationally.
 To have the greatest impact, women ministers within the Ministerial Initiative are organized into different portfolios by ministry.
-The Council has convened numerous high-level meetings of women ministers of the environment, finance and development, health, justice, culture and women’s affairs.
-These meetings have created a unique space for ministers to share best practices from developing and developed country experiences and to form a powerful and untied force for policy change, with a gender perspective.
+The Council has convened numerous high-level meetings of women ministers of the environment, finance and development, health, justice, culture, and women’s affairs.
+These meetings have created a unique space for ministers to share best practices from developing and developed country experiences and to form a powerful and united force for policy change, with a gender perspective.

 Interested graduate-level students are encouraged to apply through the careers centers at their universities.

 Through its programs and initiatives, the Council of Women World Leaders seeks to:

 •Mobilize the highest-level women leaders globally for collective action on issues of critical importance to women;

 •Promote good governance and gender equality, and enhance the experience of democracy globally by increasing the number, effectiveness, and visibility of women who lead their countries;

 •Create and sustain Ministerial Initiatives for cabinet ministers and promote the use of their collective power, together with women prime ministers and presidents, to shape global and national policies towards women and girls;

 •Improve the governance and effectiveness of women leaders through exchange and networking programs such as the graduate fellowships and alliance partnerships.